 - 304.1.
 A player who has priority may cast an instant card from their hand.
 Casting an instant as a spell uses the stack.
 (See rule 601, "Casting Spells.") - 304.2.
 When an instant spell resolves, the actions stated in its rules text are followed.
 Then it's put into its owner's graveyard. - 304.3.
 Instant subtypes are always a single word and are listed after a long dash: "Instant Arcane."
 Each word after the dash is a separate subtype.
 The set of instant subtypes is the same as the set of sorcery subtypes; these subtypes are called spell types.
 Instants may have multiple subtypes.
 See rule 205.3k for the complete list of spell types. - 304.4.
 Instants can't enter the battlefield.
 If an instant would enter the battlefield, it remains in its previous zone instead. - 304.5.
-If text states that a player may do something "any time they could cast an instant," it means only that the player must have priority.
-The player doesn't need to have an instant they could cast.
-Effects that would preclude that player from casting a spell or casting an instant don't affect the player's capability to perform that action (unless the action is actually casting a spell or casting an instant).
+If text states that a player may do something "any time they could cast an instant" or "only as an instant," it means only that the player must have priority.
+The player doesn't need to have an instant card they could cast.
+Effects that would preclude that player from casting an instant spell don't affect the player's capability to perform that action (unless the action is actually casting an instant spell).